 However, they can be used in much more visible strategies and one way to trade with them is to add to a trading position by the time a specific level is broken.

-- In forex CFDs trading that is called trailing stop order and it means that by the time market is moving to the upside in a bullish trend let’s say fifty pips, the trailing stop is moving automatically to the upside too with the same distance.
+- In binary options trading that is called trailing stop order and it means that by the time market is moving to the upside in a bullish trend let’s say fifty pips, the trailing stop is moving automatically to the upside too with the same distance.

 In binary options trading that is not possible but it is possible to add to your position and this means taking another trade.
 One of the best and famous trend indicators that exist out there is the Ichimoku as the cloud together with the two averages, the Kinjun and Tenkan lines are showing the perfect trending conditions.

 - In a bullish trend, the Tenkan line is always above Kinjun and the cloud is green, signaling a bullish trend and the need to trade call options.
 Any dip into the Tenkan and Kinjun lines, without them to cross, should be an opportunity to trade call options.

 - The opposite is true in a bearish trend and any spike is the opportunity to trade put options or use invest into Sell side CFDs.

 However, all these and more are visible and presented in the article dedicated to the Ichimoku Kinko Hyo in this Binary Options Academy project.
 Binary options trading is a bit different than FX trading as we need to put the expiration date at the end of the trade but this does not makes it impossible for profitable trading to exist.

 Moving Average Trend Indicators – Best Trend Indicator MT4

 Another important trend indicator is represented by the moving average as traders are using multiple moving averages to define a trend.
 By the time the moving averages are crossing, it means that the trend is changing.
 Of course, the bigger the period the moving average is taking into consideration, the stronger the resistance or support price is having when it is meeting it.